Cicero Woman Accused Of Keeping Dozens Of Guatemalan People In Her Basement, Forcing Them To Work

 CHICAGO (CBS) — A Cicero woman is accused of keeping dozens of Guatemalan people in her basement and forcing them to work, according to a federal criminal complaint.

-Nineteen adults and 14 children were all brought in by federal agents, and that woman is now facing labor charges.
+Nineteen adults and 14 children were all brought in by federal agents, and that woman, Concepcion Malinek, is now facing labor charges.

 In the bungalow those families called home, most of the 33 people were kept in the basement, where, according to the complaint, they had to stay unless they were being transported to and from work in the van out front.